 You can also visit the Batu caves by train.
 The most convenient way is to get on at KL Sentral.
 Go to level 1 of KL Sentral main concourse and look for KTM Komuter.
 You will find the ticket counters just beside the entrance to the platforms.
 Here you can buy a ticket directly to Batu caves.
 Make your way to the correct platform following the electronic sign boards.
 You will exit the train at Batu Caves KTM Komuter Station.
 From here you can follow the signs that will point you towards the entrance of Batu caves.

-The Batu caves are open daily from 7:00 am to 9:00 pm.
+The Batu caves hours of operating are daily from 7:00 am to 9:00 pm.
 I had read somewhere online that they opened at 10:00 am, so we arrived just before 10.
 I often don’t read properly – hopefully I’ve learned my lesson.
 Turns out, it’s the Dark caves that open at 10:00 am.
 As you can imagine, Temple cave was already very busy by this time.

 If you’re visiting the Batu caves and want a little peace and quiet and are looking to capture some beautiful photos, it’s best to go just before 7:00 am or much later on in the afternoon.
 The Dark cave is open from Monday to Friday between 10:00 am and 5:00 pm.
 On Saturdays, Sundays, and public holidays it’s open from 10:30 am to 5:30 pm.